 Royal Canin offers Urinary Dog Treats which are often permitted even to dogs who are on a medicinal kibble.
 Royal Canine Dog Treats are based on veterinary science and are veterinary-exclusive.
 Dogs who are on the Royal Canin Urinary Diet require a prescription from the veterinarian before ordering.

 The Royal Canin treats work by promoting an environment that is unfavorable to the development of bladder stones.
-Also, the company claims their chews can dissolve struvite crystals.
+Also, the company claims their food can help with the formation of struvite crystals.
 The treats are appropriate for all dogs regardless of age, and the first ingredients in the list include brewers rice, corn and chicken fat which makes this high-quality product.

 Amazing Nutritionals Cranberry Chews